Xinrui17/LLM-Forest/README.md

 ## Reproducing the Results

-To reproduce the results in our paper, here is an example:
+To reproduce the results in our paper, here is an example for Diabetes dataset with GPT-4:

-**Example (Diabetes dataset with GPT-4):**
 ```bash
 python main.py \
   --data_path ./data/diabetes_train4.csv \